 Powerful, fully integrated, mobile-ready referral programs have presented the answer to this common conundrum as a way to capture the attention of consumers to encourage sharing.
-Tech companies like Uber, Dropbox, and AirBnb were among the early drivers of the referral strategy, but brands in retail (Rebecca Minkoff, Hannah Andersson, Advance AutoParts) and other verticals (Starbucks, Tesla, HotelTonight) have followed suit.
+Tech companies like Uber, DiDi, and AirBnb were among the early drivers of the referral strategy, but brands in retail (Rebecca Minkoff, Hannah Andersson, Advance AutoParts) and other verticals (Starbucks, Tesla, HotelTonight) have followed suit.

 The potential impact of well-executed referral programs like these is huge.
 Which, in and of itself, isn’t surprising.
 People share what they like.
 Your customers will share.
 And their friends will purchase, and participate in the referral program themselves by sharing to your brand within their personal networks as well.